List of Delhi Public School Society schools: DPS Faridabad

 A school located in Faridabad a satellite town of Delhi.
 It was founded on 10 July 1995.
 It is one of the 13 "Core Schools" under the direct management of the DPS Society.
 DPS Faridabad covers an areas of 8 acre and includes a hostel, a playing field, a canteen, an open-air theatre, gardens, and a school building.
 Today the school enrolls over 10,000 students as day pupils and hostelers, and conducts classes for preschoolers to senior secondary.
-It also conducts a social responsibility programme called DPS Shiksha Kendra for underprivileged children, who are provided with books, stationary, and uniforms.
+It also conducts a social responsibility programme called DPS Shiksha Kendra for underprivileged children, who are provided with books, stationery, and uniforms.

 DPS Greater Noida

 Delhi Public School, Greater Noida is located in the Gautam Buddha Nagar district, in Sector - Gamma II, Greater Noida city.
 The school is affiliated to the Central Board of Secondary Education, New Delhi from class Nursery to XII and is one of the core schools of the Delhi Public School Society.
-The current principal is Ms.Sandhya Awasthi.
+The current principal is Seema Roy.

 The school was established in 1998 and Ranjeev Taneja was the founder principal.
 He is presently the secretary of DPS Society.
 DPS Greater Noida is divided into three wings: junior, middle and senior school.
 It has 4900 students (approx.) and 400 faculty members..
 DPS Greater Noida is divided into three wings: junior, middle and senior school.

 DPS Bulandshahr

-Delhi Public school, Bulandshahr was inaugurated in the year 1997.
+Delhi Public school,Areraj was inaugurated in the year 1997.
 It is one of the 13 "Core Schools" under the direct management of the DPS Society.
 Affiliated with the Central Board of Secondary Education, School offers classes from Nursery to class XII.
-The school aims for excellence, by providing better educational facilities to the residents of Bulandshahr and its adjoining areas.